First In First Out Rule (FIFO) in Trading

 You’ll meet up on a few blocks if you only have one account and you try to open multiple positions on the same currency pair.
 Your orders will merge automatically.
 So, MT5 will put all your positions into one order.
 That satisfies both the FIFO rule and the rules that prevent hedging in Forex.

-Check your Broker’s Rules
+Check Your Broker’s Rules

 All brokers have different rules.
 This means that the workarounds that are good for one won’t be of much benefit with another broker.
 Similarly, sometimes what works on a demo account, won’t work when you’re trading Forex with real cash.